flashift/flashift-docs/docs/API/get-estimated-amount.md

   | Message       | Description
   |------------|-------------
   | OK        | This means you’ve already reached the API limit.
-If you need an increased rate limit, please contact pro@flashift.app, or you can wait until the limit is reset.
+If you need an increased rate limit, please contact affiliate@flashift.app, or you can wait until the limit is reset.
   | This pair is not available        | There is an error on the server side.